 Since dryers consume so much energy, line drying or hanging your clothes on a rack is a wonderful alternative option.
 Dryers cost about $85 annually to run.
 By making the switch to line drying your clothes, you can save $40 a year; even if you hang just half of your laundry!

 Sorry Kermit, but being green really is easy!
 Got a tip to share (or a favorite from above)?
-I’d love to hear in the comments below.
+Share them in the comments section below.